 - Look at other areas of your AC through which air flows to make sure air is not restricted.
 Make certain your air filters are clean and all the registers and vents are free of debris.

-- Phoenix has most experienced HVAC technicians at Bob Brown Service Experts, call now and schedule your air conditioner service.
-Whether your air conditioner is low on refrigerant or the evaporator coil is restricted, this is a problem that should be addressed by AC pros.
+- Tempe has most experienced HVAC technicians at Bob Brown Service Experts, call now and schedule your air conditioner service.
+Whether your air conditioner is low on refrigerant or the evaporator coil is restricted, this is a problem that should be dealt with by AC pros.

-Now find a good cool spot in front of the fan and wait for your technician to arrive.
-They will be able to make an expert diagnosis of the specific problem with your AC and let you know what kind of air conditioner service you will need to remedy the problem.
-Call Bob Brown Service Experts at today or go online to make your air conditioner service appointment now.
+Now find a good cool spot in front of the fan and wait for your technician to show up.
+They will be able to make an expert diagnosis of the specific problem with your system and let you know what kind of air conditioner service you will need to fix the problem.
+Call Bob Brown at 623-243-4517 today or go online to make your air conditioner service appointment now.